 How do I get referred for massage therapy or reflexology?

-The service is open to any patient of any age or diagnosis.
+The service is open to Royal Marsden patients of any age or diagnosis.
 You may be referred by a member of the team caring for you or you can refer yourself.

 These therapies are free of charge to NHS patients.
 However, the hospital (not the therapist) makes a charge for private patients.